undomained/teds/doc/contributing.rst

    cmake -U CMAKE_CXX_CLANG_TIDY .

-``clang-format`` is run automatically along with regression tests at each push to the repository whereas ``clang-tidy`` is not.
-We leave it up to the developer to run ``clang-tidy`` and inspect its output manually for now.
+:command:`clang-format` is run automatically along with regression tests at each push to the repository whereas :command:`clang-tidy` is not.
+We leave it up to the developer to run :command:`clang-tidy` and inspect its output manually for now.

 Coding rules
 ^^^^^^^^^^^^

 The general rule is to follow the C++20 standard.
-Other than that we don't list the rules in detail because ``clang-tidy`` and ``clang-format`` are already quite exhaustive.
+Other than that we don't list the rules in detail because :command:`clang-tidy` and :command:`clang-format` are already quite exhaustive.
 If those pass then normally the code is correctly formatted.

 That said, here is a small selection of rules we want to draw the contributor's attention to: